-ADN 610 0 units Nursing Skills Refresher Laboratory 13 hours laboratory
+ADN 610 0 units Nursing Skills Refresher Laboratory 13 hours laboratory Grading: non graded.

 This course is designed to provide students with individual and smallgroup instruction in basic bedside nursing skills and advanced bedside nursing skills.
 Supervised practice is available on a recurring, as needed, and/or drop-in basis to improve performance levels.